jaicab/jaicab.github.io/_posts/2015-05-18-making-a-difference-with-performance.md

 Use free tools like [WebPageTest](http://www.webpagetest.org/) or [ShowSlow](http://www.showslow.com/) to keep track of how your site is doing.
 Compare the before and after, see if it works for you.

 ## To sum up
 The combination of all of these requirements resulted in a highly polished website that performs really well and is a good competitor against some globally well-known companies.
-It is definetly makes a difference with how it was before.
+Base may not be the most famous agency in the world, but it's making a difference with performance.

 - [Comparison Base old vs new on mobile over 3G][old-vs-new-mobile]
 - [Comparison Base old vs new on desktop over WiFi][old-vs-new-desktop]

 Something I want to encourage all you to do is **attend local meetup and/or conferences**.
-Sharing and networking helped me expand my knowledge on all these areas, and I'm sure that without them this wouldn't have been as good as it is now.
+Sharing and networking helped me expand my knowledge on all these areas, and I'm sure that without them the result wouldn't have been as good as it is now.

 I love competition, so if you know of any other highly curated sites to test against Base's new site, please [fire me a tweet](https://twitter.com/jaicab_).
 To make it fair the site must be responsive and have at least one image besides the logo.

 I hope you learned something today.
-If you are worried about performance now, mission accomplished.
+If only you are worried about performance now, mission accomplished.
 If you're using WordPress, chances are you can get a <3000 SpeedIndex in no time with these tips.
 We can make the web faster, so we should.
 Go do your bit.
 It'll be better for everybody's roaming bill.

 [base-mobile-3g]: http://www.webpagetest.org/result/150514_XD_5bfb63d23712e49332b9400c02768b2b/
 [base-desktop-wifi]: http://www.webpagetest.org/result/150517_R6_20109e842c060552a2cfc5bc8e28ce34/